Grodrigues25/Project/README.md

     - Authentication Endpoints:
         - POST Endpoint for user login, returning a JWT token.
         - POST Endpoint for user logout, invalidating the JWT token and placing it in a blacklist table.
+    - Sales Reports:
+        - GET Endpoint to retrieve sales reports for a given month;
+        - GET Endpoint to retrieve sales reports for a given year;
+        - GET Endpoint to retrieve the total sales since the start;
+        - GET Endpoint to retrieve the most sold product since the start;
+        - GET Endpoint to retrieve the top customers list since the start.

 - **/Migrations**: Database migrations for Entity Framework Core.
 - **/Models**: Defines data structures and validation.
 Data Annotations are used for model validation:
 - **/Services**: Business logic and data access.
 Includes repository pattern implementations.